• Skip to primary navigation

 Creamy Chorizo Risotto - What to Serve With It

-• Serve with a side of roasted cauliflower, roasted beet/beetroot or cooked herby carrots (links include how to cook them best);
+• Serve with a side of roasted cauliflower, roasted beet/beetroot, glazed Vichy carrots or a simple green salad.

 Creamy Chorizo Risotto with Seared Scallops